Chorachiwadi

 Chorachiwadi is a panchayat village in Maharashtra, India.
 Administratively, Chorachiwadi is in the Shrigonda taluka of Ahmadnagar District in Maharashtra.

-The Grampanchayat of Chorachiwadi is made of two small villages, Chorachiwadi Gavthan and Bhingan Dumala.
-The former has a larger land area and population than the latter.
-It is located between the historic Bahadur Gadh (named after Chhatrapati Sambhaji) fort of Pedgaon and the Shrigonda taluka.
-Bhingan Dumala is situated on the banks of Saraswati, a small river that meets the Bhima River in Pedgaon at a distance of five kilometers.
+Chorachiwadi has a group Grampanchayat comprising the Chorachiwadi, Bhingan Dumala, and Bhingan Khalsa.
+Among these, Chorachiwadi is main land and largest population.
+It is located between the historic Bahadur Gadh (Known for last days of Chhatrapati Sambhaji after capture) fort of Pedgaon and the Shrigonda town.
+Bhingan Dumala and Bhingan Khalsa are situated on the banks of Saraswati, a tributary of Bhima River that flows five kilometers more to confluence with the Bhima River in Pedgaon.

 Agriculture

-Most of the villagers are farmers who harvest various crops such as sugarcane, sorghum (Jowar), wheat, cotton, grapes, lemons, pomegranates, bananas, different nuts such as tree nuts and peanuts, onions, watermelons, and cucumbers.
+Most of the villagers are farmers and harvest various crops such as sugarcane, sorghum (Jowar), wheat, cotton, grapes, lemons, pomegranates, bananas, different nuts such as tree nuts and peanuts, onions, watermelons, and cucumbers.

-Due to lack of rain, almost all irrigation depends on water canal systems, locally named Kukadi and Ghod.
-The Ghod water canal passes through the village, even though most of the land is irrigated by Kukadi canal water.
+Since the region comes under shadow of western ghat, the rainfall is limited andirrigation largely depends on canal water, from the project called Kukadi and Ghod.
+The Good water canal cross the Saraswati river through the siphon.